Please note that Simmons is continually working to update our resources as new information becomes available.

 What parts of the loan are eligible for forgiveness?

-The loan amounts will be forgiven, provided that two conditions are met:
+The loan amounts could be forgiven, provided that two conditions are met:

-- The funds are used to cover payroll costs, mortgage interest, rent and utility costs over the eight-week period after the loan is made.
+- The funds are used to cover payroll costs, mortgage interest, rent and utility costs over the 24-week period after the loan is made.

 - Employees and their compensation levels are maintained.

-You will need to complete the PPP loan application for small businesses and sole proprietorships or the PPP loan application for independent contractors and self-employed individuals and submit it with required documentation to an approved lender by June 30, 2020.
-Submit an inquiry form to have a Simmons banker or SBA specialist help you get started.
+Simmons Bank is currently accepting applications from existing customers.
+You will need to complete the PPP loan application for small businesses and sole proprietorships or the PPP loan application for independent contractors and self-employed individuals.
+Please contact us and a Simmons banker or SBA specialist will help you get started.

 How long will this program last?